CenturyLinkCloud/PublicKB/Release Notes/2018/2018-05-07-cloud-platform-release-notes.md

 Platform Support is not charged for the provider(s) where MSA is enabled.

-Find out more about the updates to Managed Services Anywhere in https://www.ctl.io/cloud-application-manager/managed-services-anywhere/ and [the FAQ](https://www.ctl.io/knowledge-base/cloud-application-manager/faq/)
+Find out more about [Managed Services Anywhere](/cloud-application-manager/managed-services-anywhere/) updates and read [the FAQ](/knowledge-base/cloud-application-manager/faq/).

 ##### Cloud Optimization and Analytics